-There is a reason that the government won’t allow credit repair services to offer a guarantee to raise your credit score: Not all credit scores are able to be fixed.
+There is a reason the government won’t allow credit repair services to offer a guarantee to raise your credit score: Not all credit scores can be fixed.
 If you have legitimate negative marks on your credit report, they may be very hard to remove.
 Here are a few things that credit repair services may be able to fix:

 - Errors: If you have errors on your credit report, credit repair services should be able to fix them.
-Whether it be a mistake in your personal information or negative mark that doesn’t belong, credit repair services know how to file the proper paperwork to get errors removed from your report.
+Whether it’s a mistake in your personal information or a negative mark that doesn’t belong, credit repair services know how to file the proper paperwork to get errors removed from your report.

 - Negative marks that can be negotiated: The best credit repair services have a good knowledge of the credit reporting rules, as well as relationships with all the big lenders, so they may be able to negotiate some of the negative marks off of your credit report, especially if you have been paying your bills on time recently.

-Credit repair services have other tricks in their bag, but these are the most common ones that they use.
-If you believe that all of the negative marks on your credit report are legit and cannot be negotiated, spending the money on a credit repair service may not be the best option for you.
+Credit repair services have other tricks in their bag, but these are the most common ones.
+If you believe all of the negative marks on your credit report are legit and cannot be negotiated, spending the money on a credit repair service may not be the best option for you.

 While the top credit repair services have decades of experience dealing with the credit bureaus and lenders, you can also do what they do when it comes to fixing your own credit.
 You are allowed to file the paperwork to have items removed from your credit report.
 You can negotiate with your lenders to have negative marks removed, especially if you’ve been good with paying on time recently.
 And you can research credit reporting loopholes that can help with having negative items removed.
 If you think you can’t afford a credit repair service and don’t mind doing the extra work, try doing your own credit repair work.